RoamGuru Roam Guru

-Paris Food & Drink Guide: Beyond the Croissant Clichés
+Food & Drink

 Paris has a reputation that precedes it.
 The city where every meal is transcendent, where bistros overflow with charm, where you can't throw a baguette without hitting a Michelin star.
 I've heard this narrative for years, and after multiple visits, I can tell you it's both true and complete nonsense.

 The reality is messier.
 Yes, you can eat spectacularly well in Paris.
-You can also pay €28 for a mediocre steak frites in a tourist trap near the Eiffel Tower and wonder what all the fuss is about.
+You can also pay €28 for a mediocre steak frites in a tourist trap near the Eiffel Tower and wonder what all the fuss was about.
 The difference between a transcendent meal and a forgettable one often comes down to knowing where to look—and more importantly, where not to.

 This guide is for travelers who want to eat like locals actually eat, not like Instagram thinks they should.